Monthly Archives: January 2013

 Apple Annie’s Orchard is a blast, they have all types of activities and they sell anything and everything apple that you could think of.
 My mother was crazy for this place, she must have spent a fortune.

 One thing that she bought for me to try was apple butter syrup, never heard of that.
-We had it on waffles and, meh, not so much.
+We had it on waffles and, meh.
 So here I have this practically full bottle of syrup, what to do?
 I have a couple of chef-y friends, so I posed the question to them.
 Here’s what I dreamed up …

 If you’re old enough or you watch late night TV, you remember The Brady Bunch and Peter Brady saying, Pork Chops and Apple Sauce.
 As I was making this dish, he would not get out of my head, ARGH!
 I’m not sure if that’s a bad thing though.